 The second reason is more complex.
 I was highly insecure for most of my childhood and young adult life.
 I have suffered from anxiety and panic attacks, as well as mild agoraphobia.
 This may seem antithetical to my being a model, but just the reverse is true.
 Because I was insecure, my modeling infuses me with a self-confidence and self-esteem I find nowhere else in life.
 I hunger for it, and yet am afraid of it all at the same time.

 Hence my cumbersome, two fisted approach to essential modeling equipment.
 It’s the strict protocol of life modeling together with my complete ‘dressing’ of the environment that give me a sense of safety while I’m performing this difficult but immensely rewarding task.

 In one hand I always carry a staff/stool/pillow.
-Even if a venue has these items, I usually prefer to bring my own because they are higher quality and suited exactly to me.
-I put them together for ease in transport.
+Even if a venue has these items, I usually prefer to bring my own because they are of higher quality and suited exactly to me.
+I put them together for ease of transport.

 - My robe and slippers

-- Clean sheets and matching towels (blue, brown, red, green)
+- Clean sheets and matching towels (blue, brown, red, light green)

 - 3-ring binder of “Joseph Collection” 4x6 photos, and Kenosha News article